 The National Association of Realtors (NAR) local website lets you input your city and state into a search to find out the average cost per square foot to build a house.
-According to NAR calculations, Austin, Texas is $198 a square foot.
-Charlotte, NC is $140 a square foot.
-Knoxville, TN, $99 a square foot.
-San Francisco, Calf.?
-A whopping $866, eight times more than Knoxville.
+According to NAR calculations, Austin, Texas is $234 a square foot.
+Charlotte, North Carolina is $155 a square foot.
+Knoxville, Tennessee, $124 a square foot.
+San Francisco, California?
+A whopping $1,000, more than eight times that of Knoxville.

 A home addition calculator is not a physical calculator you can buy at Amazon and receive delivery by drone.
 It is available only online at various websites, some for free and some require an account.
 You enter basic information and an estimate pops up.
 An assortment of variables is available to choose from such as:

 - Will you do the work yourself, hire a general contractor, or be your own general contractor, subcontracting work to others?